HicaroD/HicaroD/README.md

 I also love compilers.
 My main personal project is a compiler for my own programming language called "idk".
 This compiler is being written in Rust with hand-written lexical, syntactic, and semantic algorithms.
-Currently, I'm planning to use LLVM to build the backend in order to produce fast and optimized code for several platforms.
-About the language's syntax, I got inspiration from other languages, such as Python, Rust, Go, and Odin.
-Soon it will be open-source so I can **hopefully** receive help from more experienced compiler developers on the Internet.

 During my spare time, I have made sporadic contributions to open-source developer tools, such as